duxingyi-charles/Smooth-Excess-Area/README.md

 ![](figure/overview.png)

-Here we release SEA-QN, a program that computes injective mapping under positional constraints by minimize SEA (Smooth Excess Area) energy using quasi-Newton method.
+Here we release SEA-QN, a program that computes injective mapping under positional constraints by minimizing SEA (Smooth Excess Area) energy using quasi-Newton method.

 The above figure illustrates **what SEA does**.
 It takes as input a source mesh, a group of positional constraints and a non-injective initial map, and outputs an injective map satisfying the positional constraints.